hlmeS/itm387k/index.md

   - click `manage relationship` from the toolbar and then select the various relations/fields that you want to connect
   ![Relationship View in BI](https://raw.github.com/hlmeS/itm387k/master/images/BI_model_1.png)

 * When `creating relationships`, add the (maximum) cardinality constraints as well.
-BI can infer it for you, but make sure to double-check as it there may be multiple options based on the current data.
+BI can infer it for you, but make sure to double-check as there may be multiple possible options based on the current data.
 * As a reminder, `cardinality constraints` show how many instances of one relation can occur with respect to the other and vice versa.
 * For example, `many students can register for a course and a course can have many students registered in it`, would be an example of a **M:M** relationship.
 The example, `Each person can hold many email addresses, but each email address can only be held by on person` would be a **1:M** relationship.
   ![Editing relationships.](https://raw.github.com/hlmeS/itm387k/master/images/BI_model_2.png)